 The Department uses a range of techniques to help providing access for all.
 They include:

 - Automated Scanning: This provides a quick (but not complete) overview of issues that persons may encounter

 - Guidance: Provision of guidance to content editors such as using Alternate Text

 - Manual Review: Regularly performing manual review of each site and adjusting the site to help improve accessibility

 This website’s conformance with official accessibility guidelines

-The website currently has a full conformance to the Web Content Accessibility Guidelines (WCAG) 2.1.
+The website currently has a partial conformance to the Web Content Accessibility Guidelines (WCAG) 2.1.
 Our most recent web accessibility audit for this website was on 08/06/2022.

 Areas for improvement and time-lines

 We are aware of some areas on the website where we could improve accessibility.
 We are currently working to achieve this.

 Areas for improvement, time-lines for improvement, and alternatives: